-25. Applicants who are offered a place must tell UWS, by a given date, whether they intend to take up the place.
+- 1. Applicant Response - Applicants who are offered a place must tell UWS, by a given date, whether they intend to take up the place.
 This date is determined either by UCAS, or in the case of direct UWS applications within ten working days of issue of our initial decision.
-UCAS applicants may accept our offer either as their firm or their insurance choice.

-Feedback to Unsuccessful Applicants

-26. In order to support our transparent admissions process - feedback will be provided on an individual basis in response to receiving a formal request (written or emailed) from the applicant within 6 weeks of the decision being made.
+UCAS applicants may accept our offer either as their firm or their insurance choice. - 2.
+Feedback to Unsuccessful Applicants - In order to support our transparent admissions process feedback will be provided on an individual basis in response to receiving a formal request (written or emailed) from the applicant within 6 weeks of the decision being made.
 The request must include UCAS Personal Identification Number where applicable; full name; date of birth and Programme name.
-In line with our Data Protection Code of Practice we will not be able to provide feedback to anyone other than the Applicant unless they have given us written permission to do so.

-Appeals

-27. An Appeal is a request for a formal review of the outcome on an admission decision.
-Applicants who consider that they have valid grounds for appealing against the outcome of a selection decision should write to the Depute Head of RAPS, explaining fully, the reasons for the Appeal.
-If, in light of additional information which was not available at the time of selection is now available, an offer may be amended.
+In line with our Data Protection Code of Practice we will not be able to provide feedback to anyone other than the Applicant unless they have given us written permission to do so. - 3.
+Appeals - An Appeal is a request for a formal review of the outcome on an admission decision.
+Applicants who consider that they have valid grounds for appealing against the outcome of a selection decision should write to the Head of Admissions and Student Recruitment, explaining fully, the reasons for the Appeal.
+If, in light of additional information which was not available at the time of selection is now available, an offer may be amended. - 4.
+Complaints Procedure - If you are dissatisfied with our services, please tell us.
+Full information on the University's complaints handling procedure is available on the complaints section of our website.

-Complaints Procedure

-28. If you are dissatisfied with our services, please tell us.
-Full information on the University's complaints procedure is available at http://www.uws.ac.uk/about-uws/governance/court-and-senate-office/complaints/